exoclime/HELA/docs/hela/tutorial.rst

      "training_data": "training.npy",
      "testing_data": "testing.npy"}

-This file tells the model what the two fitting parameters are and their rainges, where to grab the training and testing datasets (in the npy pickle files), the number of features (1000), the colors to use for each parameter in the plots.
+This file tells the model what the two fitting parameters are and their ranges, where to grab the training and testing datasets (in the npy pickle files), the number of features (1000), the colors to use for each parameter in the plots.